-Having a second job outside of Wolters Kluwer can create a conflict or the appearance of a conflict if it interferes with your responsibilities to Wolters Kluwer.
-Any employment or paid engagement outside of Wolters Kluwer must be pre-approved in writing by your manager and an HR representative.
+Having additional employment or paid engagement outside of Wolters Kluwer can create a conflict or the appearance of a conflict if it interferes with your responsibilities to Wolters Kluwer.
+These types of activities must be pre-approved in writing by your manager and an HR representative.
 It is prohibited to start up a competing activity or be employed by any entity that competes or does business with Wolters Kluwer.